 6. Take Advantage of Vegetation

 Don’t forget to fill your tank with foliage.
 If your docile angelfish are getting attacked by their more violent counterparts, give them some plants and decorations behind which they can hide.
-Here I’ve listed all the suitable plants for angelfish, which they are not likely to eat.

 Fish typically stop attacking the moment the target of their aggression is out of sight.
 So you should give your fish a place to hide.
 This will provide the bullied inhabitants some much-needed relief while also allowing the aggressors to cool down.